 Laying Down the tracks for effective recruiting: A Guide for CXOs

 What's in a title?

 It turns out a whole lot.
-From recruiting to compensation titles matter, and getting them out of sync with the market is something that does not usually have advantages.
-As you start to hire externally, you will need to make sure that your titling makes sense for your industry; if you don't agree with the industry then ask yourself if this is a battle you want/need to fight.
-If you have to fight it on principle then pick titling that is completely different to your industry.
+From recruiting to retention, titles matter, and getting them out of sync with your talent market rarely pays off.
+As you start to hire externally, make sure your titling makes sense for your industry; if you disagree with the industry, ask yourself whether this is a battle you want/need to fight.
+If you have to fight it on principle, then pick a title that is entirely different from your industry.

-Reward loyalty with equity or cash; don't reward it with titles - you should be really clear on what a VP is at your organization, and it should not become the default for your direct reports, or for someone who runs a department.
+Reward loyalty with equity or cash; don't reward it with titles.
+You should be really clear on what a VP is at your organization, and it should not become the default for your direct reports or for someone who runs a department.
 Titles are a currency that, once devalued, are really hard to revalue and this can result in title inflation.
-So pick a titling structure, pick a comp/grading structure, make it as granular as you like, but manage movement within it tightly.
+So pick a titling structure, choose a comp/grading structure, make it as granular as you like, but manage movement within it tightly.

 At Microsoft, you usually join as a level 58/59 out of college, become a manager at 64, and partner/GM at 68.
-Theoritcally. you can be promoted every year for 10 years and be a Partner by age 33 or 34.
-The retentive power of this kind of career conveyor belt should not be underestimated, especially as you differentiate reward to those developing the fastest; merit plus promo helps keep compensation in line with the market for those you want to retain.
+Theoretically. you can be promoted every year for 10 years and be a Partner by age 33 or 34.
+The retentive power of this kind of career-conveyor-belt should not be underestimated, especially as it allows you to differentiate reward to those developing the fastest; merit plus promo helps keep compensation in line with the market for those you want to retain.

+Laying Down the tracks for effective recruiting: A Guide for CXOs